- Summer Camps for Pre-College Students

 Yes!
 With regard to recommendation from a science or math teacher, please email firstname.lastname@example.org so that we can agree on an alternative adult to complete the recommendation.

-If your student is in an ungraded program, or working ahead, we will consider her age instead of grade.
-For example, if you 9 year old is working at a grade equivalency of 7th grade, she is not eligible for our program due to her age.
+If your student is in an ungraded program, or working ahead, we will consider their age instead of grade.
+For example, if you 9 year old is working at a grade equivalency of 7th grade, they are not eligible for our program due to their age.
 If you are uncertain if your child is eligible, please email email@example.com.